LCAV/Pyramic/README.md

 Dependencies
 ------------

-* The PCB were designed in Altium.
+* The PCBs were designed in Altium.
 * The FPGA cores were developed using Altera's tools (the free web edition should be sufficient).
+The installation steps are explained in the `fpga/README.md` file.

 Pyramic array modular design
 --------------------------------